Trash Boat: Crown Shyness (2018–2020)

 The band announced their second studio album, Crown Shyness, on 14 May 2018 alongside the lead single "Shade".
-The album was released on 20 July, debuting at No. 2 on Billboard's Heatseekers Albums Chart.
+The album was released on 20 July 2018 through Hopeless Records.
+It debuted at No. 2 on Billboard's Heatseekers Albums Chart.

 Trash Boat then released the single "Synthetic Sympathy" on 29 August 2019.
 The Band covered the Linkin Park song "Given Up" for the compilation album Songs That Saved My Life Volume 2.

 Don't You Feel Amazing?
-(2021–present)
+(2021–2023)

 In February 2021, Trash Boat released the single "He's So Good" as well as merchandise inspired by the song.
 The profit from these designs is being donated to LGBTQ+ Youth charity group AKT.
+They released their third album, Don't You Feel Amazing?, on 13 August 2021, through Hopeless Records.

+Heaven Can Wait and Even If I Never Get There (2024–present)

+The band released their fourth studio album, Heaven Can Wait, on 4 October 2024, once again through Hopeless Records.

+The band released an EP titled Even If I Never Get There on 30 January 2026.

 Musical style and influences

 The group's music has been characterized as pop punk, melodic hardcore, skate punk and post-hardcore however heavier than a majority of their peers thanks to a "purer and grittier style", Duncan's raw and emotional voice and their punk (rather than pop)-leanings.

-All of the band members have been influenced by pop punk and punk artists while vocalist Tobi Duncan's interests in hardcore punk and metal music and Bostock's ska influence have also shaped the group's sound.
-The band have also cited influences from bands such as Have Heart, Trophy Eyes, Turnstile, La Dispute, Can't Swim, Movements, Title Fight, the Misfits, the Sex Pistols, Rise Against, Thrice, Blink-182, Polar Bear Club and Sum 41.
+In their early career, the entire band were influenced by pop punk and punk artists while vocalist Tobi Duncan's interests in hardcore punk and metal music and Bostock's ska influence have also shaped the group's sound.
+The band have cited influences from bands such as Have Heart, Trophy Eyes, Turnstile, La Dispute, Can't Swim, Movements, Title Fight, the Misfits, the Sex Pistols, Rise Against, Thrice, Blink-182, Polar Bear Club and Sum 41.
 Duncan has cited the poets W. B. Yeats and Emily Brontë as a major influence on his lyric writing.

+On Don't You Feel Amazing?
+(2021), they abandonded pop-punk influence.
+For the album, the band drew influence from System of a Down, Muse, Yungblud, Nine Inch Nails and Placebo.
+For the album's debut single "He's so Good", the band were influenced by Rise Against, Against Me, Nirvana, Blur, Bleachers, Nothing but Thieves, Wavves, Charlie Puth, Frank Ocean, Taylor Swift, Beyoncé, Beck and Kevin Abstract.